What are the differences between Disposable, Free and Company Emails?

 In general, you can broadly classify most purchasers’ email addresses into 3 distinct categories.
 These are the disposable, free and company emails.

 Let’s start with the easiest one that everyone is familiar with, the free emails.
 This category covers all the free email providers out there like Gmail, Hotmail, Yahoo and so on.
 The defining characteristic is that you don’t have to pay anything to sign up for a permanent email with these providers.
+You can utilize this free email validation tool to check whether an email address is a free email address or not.

 Next, you have the company emails.
 Company emails may not necessarily refer to a company per se.
 It just refers to email domains that are registered by either persons or organizations which are not freely available to outsiders.

 Last of all, the disposable emails.
 There are disposable email providers out there such as Mailinator which allows anyone to sign up for a temporary email address.
 Such email addresses have a time limit before it’s no longer usable.
+You can utilize this disposable email validation tool to check whether an email address is a disposable email address or not.

 Which type of email address is riskier?